cortexlabs/cortex/examples/image-classifier-pytorch/README.md

 ### Initialization

 Cortex executes the python implementation once per replica startup.
-We cane can place our initializations in the body of the implementation.
+We can place our initializations in the body of the implementation.
 Let us download the pretrained Alexnet model and set it to evaluation:
 ```
 model = torchvision.models.alexnet(pretrained=True)
 model.eval()